 A Decline in Physical Health

 An individual’s physical health may be impacted in a lot of ways by the effects of an addiction.
 Cardiovascular problems, muscle weakness, sleep issues, and nutritional deficiencies can all result in a severe decline of overall health.
+The health issues alone are reason enough to seek out addiction treatment.

 Tolerance and Withdrawal Symptoms